-In September 2013, the district court denied in part and granted in part the government’s motion to dismiss the plaintiffs’ claims.
+In September 2013, the district court denied in part and granted in part the government’s motion to dismiss.
 The government then filed a motion for clarification of the court’s order on the motion to dismiss.

 In April 2014, the district court granted in part and denied in part the government’s motion for reconsideration.
 In this order, the district court reaffirmed its First Amendment analysis in its September 2013 order on the government’s motion to dismiss.
 The court, however, ordered the parties to submit supplemental briefs relating to Plaintiffs’ Fourth Amendment claims.
 The parties filed supplemental briefs in late spring 2014.

 In January 2015, the district court issued another order granting in part the government’s motion for reconsideration.
-This order addresses Plaintiffs’ Fourth Amendment claims.
+This order addressed Plaintiffs’ Fourth Amendment claims.

-In March 2016, the District Court dismissed Plaintiffs’ first amended complaint.
-Plaintiffs have appealed to the Ninth Circuit; they filed their opening brief on September 26, 2016.
+In March 2016, the district court dismissed Plaintiffs’ first amended complaint.
+Plaintiffs appealed to the Ninth Circuit; they filed their opening brief on September 26, 2016.
 The CATO Institute and the Reporters Committee for Freedom of the Press filed amicus briefs in support of Plaintiffs-Appellants.
 Appellate briefing was completed in February 2017.
 On February 16, the Ninth Circuit heard oral argument on Plaintiff’s appeal to S.D.
 Cal’s dismissal of the first amended complaint.
 As of April 2018, the Ninth Circuit’s decision is pending.

 - Amended complaint

 - Exhibits to amended complaint

-- Plaintiffs’ opening brief to the Ninth Circuit
+- Appellants’ (plaintiffs’) opening brief to the Ninth Circuit

 - Brief of amicus curiae CATO Institute to the Ninth Circuit